Article I – Executive Board

 - Balloting procedures to replace any elected position as a result of removal from office will be the same as any special election as defined in Article VI.

 - The committee chairperson may remove a committee member upon the approval of the President.
 A task force member may be removed by the Task Force Chairperson upon approval by the President.

 - Appointed positions will be replaced at the discretion of the Executive Board.

 In case of resignation or removal of office, the President shall appoint a member to serve on an interim basis for a specified period of time, except in the case of the Vice President.

-If the Vice President assumes the office of President before the President's term of office expires, he or she will fill the remainder of the President’s term prior to beginning his or her own term.
-A special election shall be called to fill the vacant term of Vice President should he or she take over the office of President.
+If the Vice President assumes the office of President before the President's term of office expires, they will fill the remainder of the President’s term prior to beginning his or her own term.
+A special election shall be called to fill the vacant term of Vice President should they take over the office of President.

 Special elections shall be conducted as stated in Article VI.

 An interim officer, interim committee representative, or interim committee alternate will serve until the end of that academic year, or until the next scheduled or called election.

 A resignation should be a formal letter that includes the date, a name to whom it is addressed, the reason for the resignation, and the person's signature, submitted to the Recording Secretary.
 During the vacancy of the resigned position, the President will absorb the duties of the vacant position or will appoint an interim from the board members.
 Once the position has been filled, the normal duty functions will transfer to the new board member.